THE FLYING DUTCHMAN

 Nothing But History

-Kuname, the lead porter, confers with Peter before heading down the trail to camp.
-He is, as Peter says, coming into his own as a leader in the village, part of a new generation of younger villagers whose fathers and mothers accompanied James and Peter on their first expeditions, and who will oversee the villages’ continued transition into modernity.
-Now, they overseeing our party’s transition into camp: gather wood for fire, boiling water, pulling tarps over a structure of wood they’ve lashed together with jungle fibers as the members of the expedition wander to a frigid stream to bathe and climb into warm clothes.
-Dinner is spaghetti and prepackaged sauce, supplemented by soup and a true anomale of cuisine (to my American sensibilities), Wheetabix.
-Over dinner, Peter tells us more about The Flying Dutchman, and our route the following day.
+One of those people, Kuname, confers with Peter before heading down the trail to camp.
+He’s our lead porter, a young man, recent father and part of a generation of villagers whose parents accompanied James and Peter on their first expeditions here.
+In the coming years, they will oversee their village’s’ continued transition into the modern world.
+Now, they oversee our party’s transition into camp: gathering wood for fire, boiling water, pulling tarps over beams they’ve lashed together with jungle fibers as the members of the expedition wander to a frigid stream to bathe and don warmer clothes.
+Dinner is spaghetti and prepackaged sauce, supplemented by soup and a true wonder of cuisine (to my American sensibilities), Wheetabix.
+It’s colder up here at 8,000 feet, the steam from after-dinner tea and Milo rising oracular as James and Peter launch into the story of the Flying Dutchman.

 During a dramatization, a man speaks about the impact of the Second World War on his people.
 The sign reads, “Thunders, lightning strikes.
 My people lost… what am I?”
 Certainly a reference to planes, guns, bombs, and other powerful forms of mechanized death that descended on the island.

-The next morning, we float out over an alien landscape, legs sore from three days of steady climbing, breath fogging in the cold.
-It’s a chimeric landscape: weird fusion of rain forest and tundra: great spongy tufts of thin-stemmed grass, a quilt of oranges and pale greens, midget palm trees, giant spiderwebs a-glisten with dew drops.
+The next morning, we float out over a strange landscape, legs sore from three days of steady climbing, breath fogging in the cold.
+For me it’s a chimeric landscape: an unlikely fusion of tropical forest and the alpine tundras of the Rocky Mountains where I grew up: great spongy tufts of thin-stemmed grass, a quilt of oranges and pale greens, midget palm trees, giant spiderwebs a-glisten with dew drops.
 The final climb to The Flying Dutchman is some of the toughest yet, a steep mud-slick traverse through moss-grown forest.

 Peter’s own story is fascinating.
 He worked on Over-The-Horizon radar during the Cold War, leading up a team that developed a system which was recently sold by the Australian government to Canada, to the tune of several billion dollars.
 He has, it seems, always been concerned with things in the sky.
 But his real passion, he tells me, is “the development of people.”